mjfwest/swat-em/doc/source/gui.rst

 New winding
     Opens a dialog with all existing winding generator (see section :ref:`winding generators<sec:winding_generators>`).
 One can choose any of these generators to create a winding layout.

-Manual winding layout
-    Define the position of all coil sides by hand.
-(Not very comfortable but full control)

-Auto winding layout
-    Generates the winding automatically by number of slots, poles, ... (easy to use, almost every symmetric winding is possible)

-Winding table
-    Shows table slot/pole combinations (a good overview of possible combinations)

 Notes
     If there a many windings in the project it might be a good idea to add some notes to the different layouts.